huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_private_ca.md

   Valid values are **true** and **false**.
 Defaults to **false**.
   Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Specifies the key/value pairs associating with the private CA.

 <a name="block-distinguished_name"></a>
 The `distinguished_name` block supports: